ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

         return nn.Linear(1, 1)

-    def optimizer_creator(model, config):
+    def optimizer_creator(models, config):
-        """Constructor of the optimizer.
+        """Constructor of the optimizers.

         Args:
-            model: The return values from ``model_creator``.
-This can be one or more torch neural networks.
+            models: The return values from ``model_creator``.
+This can be one or more torch nn modules.
             config (dict): Configuration dictionary passed into ``PyTorchTrainer``.

         Returns: